-Hodgkin lymphoma, previously called Hodgkin’s disease, is 1 type of lymphoma.
+Hodgkin lymphoma, previously called Hodgkin’s disease, is a type of lymphoma.
 Lymphoma is a cancer of the lymphatic system.
 Lymphoma begins when cells in the lymphatic system change and grow out of control, which may form a tumor.

-About the lymphatic system
+About the lymphatic system and lymph nodes

 The lymphatic system is made up of thin tubes that branch out to all parts of the body.
 Its job is to fight infection and other diseases.
 The lymphatic system carries lymph, a colorless fluid containing lymphocytes, which are white blood cells.
 Lymphocytes fight germs in the body.
 B-lymphocytes, which are also called B cells, make antibodies to fight bacteria.
 T-lymphocytes, or T cells, kill viruses and foreign cells and trigger the B cells to make antibodies.

 Groups of bean-shaped organs called lymph nodes are located throughout the body at different areas in the lymphatic system.
 Lymph nodes are found in clusters in the neck, chest, underarms, abdomen, pelvis, and groin.
 Other parts of the lymphatic system include the:

 Spleen, which is located in the left upper abdomen, under the rib cage.
 The spleen makes lymphocytes and filters the blood.

 Thymus, which is an organ located behind the breastbone.
 The thymus plays an important role in the development of T cells.

 Tonsils, which are located in the throat.
 The tonsils help trap bacteria entering through the mouth or nose.

 See a medical illustration of the parts of the lymphatic system in children.